dgerabagi/data-curation-environment/flattened_repo.md

 This document serves as a living record of persistent or complex bugs that have recurred across multiple development cycles.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" that can be referenced to prevent the same mistakes from being reintroduced into the codebase.

 ## 2. Case Studies

 ---

+### Case Study 007: Corrupted or Unsupported Document Files

+-   **Artifacts Affected:** `src/backend/services/fs.service.ts`, `A44.
+DCE - Phase 1 - Word Document Handling Strategy.md`
+-   **Cycles Observed:** 81
+-   **Symptom:** Some `.docx` files fail to process with a `Can't find end of central directory` error in the logs, while legacy `.doc` files show an "Unsupported format" message in the UI.
+-   **Root Cause Analysis (RCA):** This is not a bug, but rather the system correctly handling invalid inputs.
+    1.  **Corrupted `.docx`:** The `.docx` format is a standard zip archive.
+The parsing library (`mammoth`, which uses `jszip`) throws the "central directory" error when a file is not a valid zip archive.
+This indicates the source file itself is corrupted or was saved incorrectly.
+    2.  **Legacy `.doc`:** The `mammoth` library does not support the old binary `.doc` format.
+Our documented strategy in `A44` is to explicitly reject these files.
+-   **Codified Solution & Best Practice:**
+    1. The error handling in `fs.service.ts` is working as intended.
+    2. The `catch` block in `handleWordToTextRequest` should be enhanced to check for the specific "central directory" error message.
+    3. When this specific error is caught, a more user-friendly message like "File appears to be corrupted or is not a valid .docx format" should be sent to the frontend.
+    4. The system should continue to correctly identify `.doc` files and send the "Legacy .doc format not supported" message.
+This confirms the system is robust against invalid user inputs.

+---